Generic selectors

 The Trov

-Stools are a significant emblem in each person’s life they symbolize hierarchy among the Tonga and other ethic peoples.
+Stools are a significant emblem in each person’s life; they symbolise hierarchy among the Tonga and other ethic peoples.
 Tonga stools are conventionally carved from a single block of wood.

 The collection of stool artefacts at The Trov’s showroom comes in a variety of forms and is typically handmade by their owners or local craftsmen.
 In many cases, the design often reflects regional traditions.